cap-js/docs/cds/cdl.md

 * in a query together with nested projections (inline/expand)

 ::: warning
- For the Node.js runtime, only the new _@cap-js_ database services support this feature.
+ For the Node.js runtime, only the new database services under the _@cap-js_ scope support this feature.
 :::

 #### On-write (beta)